Women in the workforce: Access to education and training

-Access to capital
+Access to capital and rotating capital

 Women's access to occupations requiring capital outlays is also hindered by their unequal access (statistically) to capital; this affects occupations such as entrepreneur and small business owner, farm ownership, and investor.
 Numerous microloan programs attempt to redress this imbalance, targeting women for loans or grants to establish start-up businesses or farms, having determined that aid targeted to women can disproportionately benefit a nation's economy.
 While research has shown that women cultivate more than half the world's food—in sub-Saharan Africa and the Caribbean, women are responsible for up to 80% of food production—most such work is family subsistence labor, and often the family property is legally owned by the men in the family.

 In Africa, women have limited access to financial services and formalized assets such as titles and deeds; this results in low levels of investment in productive capacity, hampering the growth of women-led micro, small, or medium-sized enterprises (MSMEs).
 Alleviating financial collateral constraints can allow more women producers and traders to participate in formal markets and expand their businesses.
 According to a study conducted on women and informal cross-border trade (ICBT) in Southern Africa, women are consistently found to rely on their own personal savings and women "savings clubs" (technically, rotating savings and credit associations) to source capital for trade as opposed to commercial banks and government programmes.
+Similar patterns have been observed in China, and Korea.
+Rotating capital has also been observed across religious groups, such as Muslim women.
 The European Investment Bank established the SheInvest program at the end of 2019 with the goal of raising €1 billion in investments to assist women in obtaining loans and running enterprises across Africa.
 The Bank has funded an additional €2 billion in gender-lens investment in Africa, Asia, and Latin America at the Finance in Common Summit at the end of 2022.

+A 2025 report by the Danish Chamber of Commerce based on numbers by Statistics Denmark showed that, in the years 2017 to 2023, between 0.1-1.7% of capital went to startups with exclusively female founders, while between 3.7-10.8 % of the capital went to startups with a mix of both genders, with the remaining capital going to startups with exclusively male founders.